 The first issue you’ll run into with ordering a Steam Deck from the U.S. is your charger will likely be a a two-pronged North American power cord, rather than a local Aussie one.
 A converter will be needed for a quick fix — but it’s not as simple as grabbing any old one off eBay.

 Australian power outlets are designed to deliver 230 volts of energy, while U.S. outlets deliver just 120 volts.
-Using a basic converter with your U.S. Steam Deck could overload and overheat your console, an outcome you’ll definitely want to avoid.
+Using a basic converter with your U.S. Steam Deck could overload and overheat your console if used in Australia, an outcome you’ll definitely want to avoid.
 You’ll have to purchase a voltage converter to be on the safe side, but it will add bulk to your charging set-up.

 In better news, the Steam Deck does appear to have an alternative USB-C option for charging — and while we haven’t seen exactly how this’ll work, it should be an easy plug-and-play fit.
 We’ll have to stay tuned to the console’s release to know more about how the charging will actually work, and whether the U.S. power plug system will actually be a challenge.

-Another thing you’ll need to consider is your imported Steam Deck will likely run on the U.S. version of the Steam store.
+Another thing you’ll need to consider is your imported Steam Deck will likely run on the U.S. version of the Steam store, not the Australia one.
 So if you want to buy anything from the Steam store, you’ll need a payment method that works in the United States.
 Steam, however, says you can update your store country multiple times “as long as you use a payment method that matches your Steam country setting” — so you’ll have to follow the steps above if you want to buy games in Aussie dollars.

 It pales in comparison to the power issue but it’s something you should still think about.

-When can you actually order the Steam Deck in Australia?
+Waiting until the Steam Deck launches in Australia?